Rhein Kraft: 2006: four-year-old season

 For her first appearance of 2006 Rhein Kraft was dropped back to sprint distances for the Takamatsunomiya Kinen over 1200 metres at Chukyo Racecourse on 26 March and finished second of the eighteen runners, beaten a neck by the six-year-old Orewa Matteruze.
 In the Hanshin Himba Stakes over 1400 metres on 18 April the filly recorded her first win in eleven months as she came home two and a half lengths in front of her old rival Air Messiah.
 In the Victoria Mile at Tokyo on 14 May Rhein Kraft came home ninth of the eighteen runners, beaten five and a quarter lengths behind the winner Dance In The Mood.

-On 18 August Rhein Kraft suddenly died of acute heart failure during training at the Northern Farm Airport Farm.
-She was only 4-year-old at the time of her death.
+On August 18, Rhein Kraft suddenly died of acute heart failure during training at the Northern Farm Airport Farm.
+She was only 4 years old at the time of her death.

+Racing form

+Below data is based on data available on JBIS Search and netkeiba.com.